sealsystems/node-log/README.md

 ## Environment Variables

-_Please note that when using mocha, all log-levels are always activated.
-See [`flaschenpost`](https://www.npmjs.com/package/flaschenpost#setting-a-custom-host)._
+### LOG_LEVEL

-### LOG_LEVELS
+The minimum log level which includes all higher levels.

-A list of log levels to print out.
-Possible levels are:
+Possible values are:

 - `debug`
 - `info`